Andean milk snake: Diet

 Like all snakes, Andean milk snakes are carnivores.
 Young milk snakes mostly eat insects, while larger milk snakes eat small mammals, birds, eggs, amphibians, and other reptiles, including venomous snakes.
 Like most snakes, milk snakes only need to eat once every one or two weeks.

-Coral snake mimics

-Unlike most nonvenomous snakes, which are mottled gray and brown for camouflage, Andean milk snakes are brilliantly colored (although adults are often duller than juveniles, having an almost dusky appearance) in red, yellow, and black.
-The white and red scales are frequently clearly tipped with black.
-It has white scales on its snout with black sutures and often a large amount of white on the cheeks.
-It has 24 to 32 red rings which may be broken up with black in the mid-dorsal section and the rings may not completely cross the venter.
-These bright colors are similar to those of the coral snake, a venomous elapid (which includes cobras and mambas) that lives in the same areas as the milk snakes.
-Andean milk snakes use this bright coloration to fool potential predators into believing that they are also venomous, and too risky to eat.

-There are several rhymes to help people remember the color difference between harmless milk snakes and the poisonous coral snake.
-Two rhymes that describe the stripe pattern of these snakes are:

-"Black 'round yellow, harmless fellow.
-Yellow 'round black, stay far back."

-"Red touches black, you're O.K.
-Jack.
-Red touches yellow, you're a dead fellow."

 Conservation status

 Not listed on CITES or the IUCN Red List of Threatened and Endangered Species.
 Little is known about the wild population of Andean milk snakes, but they are thought to be common.
 These docile, colorful snakes are widely bred in captivity for the pet trade.